cysouw/diathesis/text/c11_infinitive.md

 d.
 Sie hat die Teller waschen lassen. (\*gelassen)
 :::

 These two variants of the causative are of course closely related.
 However, there are important differences between them.
-To improve the clarity of analysis, the *von*-variant is given a separate name here.
+To improve the clarity of the analysis, the current *von*-variant is given a separate name here.
 The demotion of the original subject to an optional *von* phrase is reminiscent of a passive, and for this reason I propose to call this diathesis *Passivkausativ*.
 This following arguments justify the distinction between this *Passivkausativ* and the other causative construction (called *Permissivkausativ*, see [@sec:infinitive-lassen-causative]).

 - First, (by definition) the *Passivkausativ* does not retain the original subject as an accusative, but uses an optional *von* prepositional phrase.
 This phrase is typically not present, and the complete absence of the original subject from a sentence is a telltale sign that a causative *lassen* construction is a *Passivkausativ*.
 - Second, the semantics of the *Passivkausativ* are purely causative.
-There is no alternative  permissive interpretation, which is available for the other causative construction (hence the name *Permissivkausativ* for that one).
+There is no alternative permissive interpretation possible, which is available for the other causative construction (hence the name *Permissivkausativ* for that one).
 - Third, some verbs cannot be used with the *Passivkausativ*, though they can be used with the other causative construction.
 - Finally, the *Passivkausativ* is prone to have additional reflexive pronouns added on top of the causative diathesis.
-This is not possible with the the other causative construction.
+This is not possible with the other causative construction.

-Expanding on the second characteristic, The *Passivkausativ* strictly has causative semantics.
+Expanding on the second characteristic, the *Passivkausativ* strictly has causative semantics.
 It can only be used to express that the new subject is causing something to happen [@next a].
 In contrast, the *Permissivkausativ* often allows for a different permissive interpretation (hence the name).
 Depending on the context it can be used either to express causation or permission [@next b].

 ::: ex
 a.
 Sie lässt die Teller (von dem Mitarbeiter) waschen. \